 FOI Fees and Charges

-For more information about fees and charges under the FOI Act, visit State Records of South Australia’s FOI fees and charges page on the internet.
+For more information about fees and charges under the FOI Act, visit State Records of South Australia’s FOI fees and charges page.

 There are generally three kinds of fees and charges that may apply: